Green economy: Definition

-The International Chamber of Commerce (ICC) representing global business defines green economy as "an economy in which economic growth and environmental responsibility work together in a mutually reinforcing fashion while supporting progress on social development".
+The International Chamber of Commerce (ICC), representing global business, defines the green economy as "an economy in which economic growth and environmental responsibility work together in a mutually reinforcing fashion while supporting progress on social development".

 In 2012, the ICC published the Green Economy Roadmap, containing contributions from international experts consulted bi-yearly.
 The Roadmap represents a comprehensive and multidisciplinary effort to clarify and frame the concept of "green economy".
 It highlights the role of business in bringing solutions to global challenges.
 It sets out the following 10 conditions which relate to business/intra-industry and collaborative action for a transition towards a green economy: